Car insurance for convicted drivers

 What can I do if my insurance provider refuses to pay a claim?

-If your insurance provider refuses to pay a claim on the basis of non-disclosure or misrepresentation, and you don’t think this is fair, you can register a complaint with them.
+If your insurance provider refuses to pay a claim and you don’t think this is fair, you can register a complaint with them.
 If eight weeks have passed and you’re not satisfied with the outcome, you can complain to the Financial Ombudsman Service (FOS).
 This won’t cost you anything.

 Is it possible to get temporary car insurance for convicted drivers?

 It may be possible to get temporary car insurance with driving convictions, but it depends what those convictions are and how long ago you received them.
-Our temporary car insurance partner, Tempcover, can offer a quote if you’ve had no more than six penalty points in the last two years and haven’t been disqualified in the last five years.
+Our temporary car insurance partner, Tempcover, can offer a quote if you’ve had no more than seven penalty points in the last two years and haven’t been disqualified in the last two years.

 Do I have to insure my car if I’m banned?